angry-tony/HELK-wiki/Architecture.md

 # Enrichments
 ## AlienVault OTX
 "The AlienVault Open Threat Exchange (OTX) is the world’s most authoritative open threat information sharing and analysis network.
 OTX provides access to a global community of threat researchers and security professionals, with more than 50,000 participants in 140 countries, who contribute over four million threat indicators daily."[AlienVault OTX Reference](https://www.alienvault.com/documentation/otx/about-otx.htm)

-# Design
-The HELK follows the native flow of an ELK stack with events being sent (preferably from Winlogbeat) to Logstash.
-Next, they get filtered and sent over to an Elasticsearch database.
-Then, they can be visualized in a Kibana instance.
-However, what sets the HELK apart from other ELK builds is the extra analytic capabilities provided by Apache Spark, GraphFrames and Jupyter.
-More soon....